-Install the same thickness of impeller adjusting shims (27) as previously removed.
+Install the same thickness of impeller adjusting shims (3) as previously removed.
 Apply 'Never-Seez' or equivalent to the shaft threads and screw the impeller onto the shaft until tight.
+Be sure the seal spring seats squarely on shoulder on the back side of the impeller.